Team Manager - Special Needs Assessment Service

-You will manage a team of Senior EHC Coordinators, EHC Coordinators EHC, Assistants, Data & Finance officers and an apprentice to ensure effective delivery of Wandsworth’s statutory responsibilities for children/young people with SEND.
+You will manage a team of Senior EHC Coordinators, EHC Coordinators, EHC Assistants and an apprentice to ensure effective delivery of Wandsworth’s statutory responsibilities for children/young people with SEND.

 SNAS is organised into an Assessments or Reviews Team.
 This vacancy is to lead the review team.